mrinal054/teethSeg_sr2f2u-net/README.md

 # S-R2F2U-Net: A single-stage model for teeth segmentation
 This implementation is leveraged from [Yingkai Sha’s](https://github.com/yingkaisha/keras-unet-collection) repository.
-Base models for recurrent, residual and attention are taken from the above mentioned repository. <br>
+Base models for recurrent, residual and attention are taken from the above mentioned repository. <br><br>

+The original paper can be found [here](https://arxiv.org/abs/2204.02939). <br><br>

 Install the following packages -
 ```